Learnerkamal/Demorepo/README.md

 # Demorepo
 ## My Name is Kamal
-## So it is my first time ltimindtree
+## So it is my first time in ltimindtree